TylerEikenberg/UI-Element-Project/README.md

 For my website I decided to create a set of tabs.
 The first tab is an introduction to the site and holds a search bar
 to search for any of the almost 1500 Marvel characters within the Marvel API.
 For the rest of the tabs I decided to split each one into several different Marvel character superhero teams;
 the X-Men, the Avengers, and the Guardians of the Galaxy.
-When you first load the page it will take a minute to load all the characters.
+When you first load the page it mat take a minute or two to load all the characters.

 ##### Special Thanks
 Noah helped me get access to the Marvel API and my brother-in-law Scott helped me store all the characters from the API locally